kso/poc_theshoppingchannel/README.md

 This project contains the responsive demo as seen here: http://quickstart.groupbyinc.com/demo-responsive

 Please fork this repository to make changes.
-You probably will not be given commit access if you are external to groupby.
+You probably will not be given commit access if you are external to GroupBy.
 If you make changes that you think would be beneficial to make it into the core demo, please send a pull request.

 To make the project run, you will need a copy of the api-java.jar.
 This jar is available from your